Master of Science in Dietetics

 - The program's one-year pass rate (graduates who pass the registration exam within one year of the first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%.

-- At least 80% of graduates surveyed rate their overall level of preparation for their first position at four or higher (on a scale from one to five, five is the highest).
+- At least 80% of graduates surveyed rate their overall level of preparation for entry-level practice at four or higher (on a scale from one to five, five is the highest).

 - Goal 2: Community involvement